coap-security/coap-ace-poc-overview/README.md

 The technical aspect of proximity (or ranging) may be covered by Bluetooth, NFC and UWB (eg. Secure Ranging of IEEE 802.15.4z).
 Attacks are known against the former two in earlier versions (which admittedly also did not make serious claims to that effect).
-Bluetooth and UWB bases approaches offer directionality indication in addition to proximity in some implementations;
+Bluetooth and UWB based approaches offer directionality indication in addition to proximity in some implementations;
 these can offer practical benefits in addition to the security afforded by the proximity proofs.
-Implementations may support a mixture of these technologies;
-the Car Connectivity Consoritum's [white paper] outlines how all three are combined.
+Implementations may support a mixture of these technologies (as illustrated for example in the Car Connectivity Consoritum's [white paper]).

 [white paper]: https://carconnectivity.org/press-release/car-connectivity-consortium-publishes-white-paper-on-the-future-of-vehicle-access-with-digital-key/

-Independently of which technology turns out most practical, proximity will need to be integrated in ACE.
+Independently of which technology turns out to be most practical, proximity will need to be integrated in ACE.
-If requiring proximity only once for interactions stretched over a certain time, it can suffice to verify proximity when the token is exchanged.
+When requiring proximity only once for interactions stretched over a certain time, it can suffice to verify proximity when the token is exchanged.
 With the AS being the authority on whether proximity is needed in an operation, that requirement needs to be expressed toward the Client and the RS together with the token.
 Any future specification defining this indication may also provide concrete guidance on how to combine key material at different layers.
+This is likely necessary: mere proof of *some* other party being in both peers' vicinities does not rule out interception.
 <!-- STS takes AES keys which might be a by-product of token exchange so we can range later, cf https://rfmw.em.keysight.com/wireless/helpfiles/n7610/Content/Main/Concept%20802.15.4%20UWB.htm and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7571033/pdf/sensors-20-05422.pdf but not sure whether that's not part of their negotiations anyway -->

 Note that, to the author's knowledge,